DjangoGirls/tutorial/django_start_project/README.md

 Run on Windows:

-    (myvenv) ~/djangogirls$ python myvenv\Scripts\django-admin.py startproject mysite .
+    (myvenv) ~/djangogirls$ python myvenv\Scripts\django-admin startproject mysite .

 or on Linux or Mac OS:

-    (myvenv) ~/djangogirls$ django-admin.py startproject mysite .
+    (myvenv) ~/djangogirls$ django-admin startproject mysite .

-`django-admin.py` is a script that will create the directories and files for you.
+`django-admin` is a script that will create the directories and files for you.
 You should now have a directory structure which looks like this:

     djangogirls
     ├───manage.py